ekamperi/ekamperi.github.io/_posts/2021-05-08-bayesian-optimization.md

 {% endraw %}
 {% endhighlight %}

 Now, we will use the `fmin()` function from the `hyperopt` package.
-Please note that 1000 trials is kind of overkill.
-The only reason we do so, is because we want to exaggeerate the effect of exploitation vs. exploration.
+Please note that 1000 trials are overkill.
+The only reason we do so is because we want to exaggerate the effect of exploitation vs. exploration.

 {% highlight python %}
 {% raw %}